Nativity of Jesus in art: Ruin symbolism

 However, the Nativity and the birth of Christ does not mean the complete rejection of the old.
 Even though Jewish people do not recognize Christ as their Savior, Christianity believes that the Israelites prophesied the coming of Christ all throughout the Old Testament.
-This paradox remained unresolved during the Middle Ages, during which the relation between Judaism and Christianity was a very ambivalent one.
+This paradox remained unresolved during the Middle Ages, during which time the relation between Judaism and Christianity was a very ambivalent one.
 This ambivalence was solved by Early Netherlandish artists, who began using the Romanesque style and then the ruin symbolism, which express a continuation between the Old and the New Testament.
 Ultimately, the birth of Christ under a Romanesque ruin conveys harmony and the reconciliation of the present with the past.
-In this way, the Nativity symbols the 'juncture between the era of prophecy and that of fulfilment.'
+In this way, the Nativity symbols the "juncture between the era of prophecy and that of fulfilment".

-The ruin symbolism in "Nativity" and "Adoration of the Magi" paintings was soon adopted by artists of the Italian Renaissance, who began painting ruins of classical buildings rather than Romanesque ones.
+The ruin symbolism in paintings of the Nativity and the Adoration of the Magi was soon adopted by artists of the Italian Renaissance, who began painting ruins of classical buildings rather than Romanesque ones.
 The same idea of continuity between the Old and the New Testament is present in the works of Italian artists as well, but here there is an additional complicating factor: the Renaissance humanist ideal.
-Artists were supposed to depict Christianity's triumph over paganism, i.e. the antique world, despite the fact that they were living during the time of antique revival.
-Therefore, even though the buildings depicted by Italian artists were ruinous in state, they still retained the 'full grandeur of classical content.'
+Artists were supposed to depict Christianity's triumph over paganism, i.e., the antique world, despite the fact that they were living during the time of antique revival.
+Therefore, even though the buildings depicted by Italian artists were ruinous in state, they still retained the "full grandeur of classical content".
 The aim of Renaissance artists was to rethink the post-medieval relationship between antiquity and Christianity.
-For Italian artists of the period, therefore, the Nativity and thus the birth of Christ came to be merged with the 'period's own conception of itself as one of rebirth.'
+For Italian artists of the period, therefore, the Nativity of Christ came to be merged with the 'period's own conception of itself as one of rebirth.'
 The "Nativity" and "Adoration of the Magi" imagery during the Italian Renaissance was a testament to historical consciousness, in which ruins served as documents of the glorious pagan past waiting to be studied and emulated.